james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 >
 > In order to update state in a React application, we have to call `setState`

-Explicit Mutations means we are not setting eevent listeners or doing dirty checking.
+Explicit Mutations means we are not setting event listeners or doing dirty checking.
 We are specifically calling `setState` so we know exactly when our UI will update.
 It updates when we explicitly call `setState`.

 ### 1.5 Just JavaScript